sriramlab/SCOPE/README.md

 * seed (-seed): Seed to use (default: system time)
 ```

 To perform supervised population structure inference, provide the `-freq` parameter.
-The file needed for this parameter can be generated using `plink --maf`.
+The file needed for this parameter can be generated using `plink --freq`.
 If no frequency file provided, SCOPE will perform unsupervised population structure inference.

 ### Output